samiullah997/internet-speed-test-back-end/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: `git clone

 <!--
 Example commands: